GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/5-Chatbot-Backend.md

    ![alt text](images/chatbot-frontend-image-1.png)

-3. Copy `agent.js` into `apps/api/bikestore/agent.js` to enable the backend to connect to both CosmosDb and OpenAI service.
+3. The `agent.js` is used in `apps/api/bikestore/agent.js` to enable the backend to connect to both CosmosDb and OpenAI service.

 4. Take your time and have a look at these files:
    - `apps\api\app.js` configures node.js app